 Each year the Gillespie County Fairgrounds is the site for major tourist-attracting events.
 Additionally, there are numerous other events held at the Fairgrounds, which regularly attract thousands of visitors to our community.
 Fairgrounds facilities include: the indoor, 15,000 square foot Exhibition Hall, Livestock Barn, and the covered Peddler Pavilion as well as the Bier Garten, race track, grandstands and 200 horse stalls.
 The Race Barn opened in April 2003 and provides simulcast pari-mutuel horse and dog races with a restaurant and bar.

-Not only is the Gillespie County Fairgrounds the host site for events that have become major tourist attractions such as the Peddler Show, Texas Presentations Antique Show, Gun & Knife Shows and the Antique Tractor Show, but the GCFFA also sponsors several events.
-Among these events are live Pari-mutuel Horse Races, the Gillespie County Fair, the Texas Hill Country’s largest parade, and the Fredericksburg PBR.
+Not only is the Gillespie County Fairgrounds the host site for events that have become major tourist attractions such as the Peddler Show, Gun & Knife Shows and the Antique Tractor Show, but the GCFFA also sponsors several events.
+Among these events are live Pari-mutuel Horse Races, the Gillespie County Fair, and the Texas Hill Country’s largest parade.
 The Hill Country Antique Tractor and Engine Club counts the Gillespie County Fairgrounds as their home.
 The HCAT&EC constructs antique machinery displays and holds their annual event at the Fairgrounds.